mjordan/islandora_scg/README.md

 `drush iscgd --user=someuser --content_model=foo:contentModel --parent=bar:collection`

-You need to include at least one of `--content_model` or `--parent` parameters, although you may include both.
+If you don't want to purge all sample objects, you need to include at least one of `--content_model` or `--parent` parameters, although you may include both.
 If you want to purge *all* sample objects, omit both `--content model` and `--parent` and include the `--quantity=all` parameter. "all" is the only allowed value of `--quantity`.

 Some sample commands are: